swayechateau/swayechateau/README.md

 ## Currently Reading

-I am currently reading "[The Unicorn Project][the_unicorn_project]" after finishing "[The Phoenix Project][the_phoenix_project]".
+Currently reading "[The Unicorn Project][the_unicorn_project]" after finishing "[The Phoenix Project][the_phoenix_project]".
 These books offer incredible insights into DevOps and modern software development practices, and they have significantly influenced my approach to building and managing software systems.

 ## Interests

 - **Game Development**: Combining creativity and technical skills to create immersive experiences is something I'm deeply passionate about.
 I enjoy experimenting with different game engines and learning about game design and mechanics.
-- **Software Architecture**: I am fascinated by the principles of designing scalable, maintainable, and efficient systems.
+- **Software Architecture**: Fascinated by the principles of designing scalable, maintainable, and efficient systems.
 I strive to learn and implement best practices in my projects.

 ## Featured Projects

 [Way]

 [Goauther]

 ## Connect with Me